Toronto, ON Real Estate - Houses For Sale in Toronto, Ontario

 Character

-People who prefer a relaxed ambience will enjoy Toronto.
-The noise levels in this city are low, as the streets are generally quite calm - although that is not the case closer to one of the 3 airports (YTZ, YYZ, YZD), one of the railway lines, Highway 404 or Highway 407.
-Finally, the greenery in this city is reasonably prominent as the tree canopy coverage for the majority of streets is fairly good.
-There are over 2100 green spaces close by for residents to discover, like Tommy Thompson Park and E.T.
-Seton Park, resulting in them being very easy to access from a large number of locations within Toronto.
+The character of Toronto is exemplified by its calm atmosphere.
+The noise levels in this city are low, as noise from streets and other parts of the city is rarely an issue - although that is not the case around one of the 3 airports (YTZ, YYZ, YZD), one of the railway lines, Dan Leckie Way or Allen Expressway.
+Lastly, greenery is prominent in this city as there are many tree-lined streets.
+There are over 2100 public green spaces nearby for residents to visit, including East Don Parkland and Tommy Thompson Park, which results in them being very easy to reach from most locations in Toronto.